Queen Elizabeth's Hospital

 Queen Elizabeth's Hospital (QEH) is a 7–18 private boys' day school in Clifton, Bristol, England, founded in 1586.
-QEH is named after its original patron, Queen Elizabeth I. Known traditionally as "The City School", Queen Elizabeth's Hospital was founded by the will of affluent soap merchant John Carr in 1586, gaining its first royal charter in 1590.
+QEH is named after its original patron, Queen Elizabeth I. Known traditionally as "The City School", Queen Elizabeth's Hospital was founded by the will of affluent soap merchant John Carr in 1586, gaining its first royal charter on 21 March 1590.

 The school accepts boys from ages 7 to 18 and, since September 2017, girls aged 16 to 18 into the co-educational Sixth Form.
 The school began as a boarding school, accepting day boys for the first time in the early 1920s.
 Boarders continued to wear the traditional bluecoat uniform on a daily basis until the 1980s.
 After that, it was only worn on special occasions.
 Following a steady decline in numbers QEH stopped accepting new boarders in 2004, and boarding closed completely in July 2008.
 A Junior School opened in September 2007 in terraced Georgian town houses in Upper Berkeley Place, adjacent to the main school.